hswitte/s15_witte_data_lecture_notes/README.md

   - use 3 back ticks ``` to open and close code blocks; specify code language after opening ticks to highlight text
   - pipes define columns for tables
   - 3 hypens, asterisks or underscores create a horizontal line across the page

+checkout daringfireball website for an example of a website written in markdown

+webbrowser sends http requests (usually GET or POST) to web server; web server uses a handler to process request

+img and script tags in the html may require additional requests to be sent out

+index.html is a service

+in big data, nearly everything is packaged into a service

+REST (representation state transfer) is an architecture used for building service-based systems
+  - resources are found on the web with a URI (URI describes a class of links that are larger than URLs)
+  - CRUD (create, read, update, destroy)
+  - GET is a read operation (gets current state of the resource)
+  - POST is a create operation (passes data and updates the resource)
+  - PUT is an update (updates a particular ID of the resource)
+  - DELETE is destroy operation